Tjarn/odin-recipies/README.md

 I created this repo as part of the odin project lesson 'recipies' in the course called 'foundations'.

-I just 'celebrated' my 80th birthday and ran across this site.
+I just passed by my 80th birthday and ran across this site.
 I've been a proponent of open source since the early 1990's and celebrated when Linux jumped from version 0.92 to 1.0.0.